-Surround view is a vehicle camera system that provides different views like top view, rear view and panorama view to assist the driver when parking, either manually or automatically.
-It offers the driver the view of the exterior of the vehicle to aid in manoeuvring the vehicle to park and to alert the driver to obstacles in its path that may not be immediately visible.
+Surround view is a vehicle camera system that provides several views like top view, rear view and panorama view to assist the driver when parking, either manually or automatically.
+It offers the driver the view of the exterior of the vehicle to aid in maneuvring the vehicle to park and to alert the driver to obstacles in its path that may not be immediately visible.
 A display on the vehicle’s interior control panel shows surround view, which is typically composed of four wide-angle cameras that are mounted in the wing mirrors, at the front and rear of the vehicle.

 This top view already assists the driver when parking, and can be enriched with additional information such as 2D overlays or a specific rear view using only the rear camera.

 The assistance provided by the top view can be further improved through a 3D view with arbitrary viewpoints.
 This allows the driver to choose any viewpoint around the car and get a more detailed representation of the car’s surroundings.

 It gives the driver a better judgement of the distance from objects when parking.
 Automated object detection, in addition to the visual representation, will increase safety as it can give automated warnings to the driver.
 It will also be possible to let the car brake automatically during parking, if an object is too near.